strimzi/proposals/056-zk-kraft-migration.md

 The FSM moves to a `WaitBrokersInMigration` state where the operator expects the user to enable ZooKeeper migration on the brokers pool in order to actually start the migration (Phase 2).

 From this state it's still possible to not move forward with the migration.
-The user can deleted the `KafkaNodePool` custom resource containing the definition of the KRaft controllers and apply the `strimzi.io/kraft-migration: false` annotation (or delete it) on the `Kafka` custom resource.
+The user can delete the `KafkaNodePool` custom resource containing the definition of the KRaft controllers and apply the `strimzi.io/kraft-migration: false` annotation (or delete it) on the `Kafka` custom resource.
 The FSM moves back to the `NoMigration` state (or null) actually exiting from the migration process.

 #### Phase 2: Enabling the migration on the brokers

 In the `WaitBrokersInMigration` state, the operator expects the user to enable ZooKeeper migration on the brokers pool in order to actually start the migration.
-In order to start the actual migration, the brokers needs to be connected to the KRaft controllers and have the ZooKeeper migration enabled.
+In order to start the actual migration, the brokers need to be connected to the KRaft controllers and have the ZooKeeper migration enabled.
 The user annotates the `KafkaNodePool` resource running the current ZooKeeper based brokers with `strimzi.io/kraft-migration: dual`.
 This annotation drives the operator to update the brokers' configuration with the ZooKeeper migration flag enabled and with the new KRaft controllers quorum connection information as well.